KyleRego/KyleRego.github.io/collections/_physics_notes/dimensional-analysis.markdown

 mathjax: true
 ---

-This is a really dirty way to solve certain physical problems without much effort.
+This is a way to solve certain physical problems without much effort.
 I will demonstrate how it works by solving a simple problem in a standard way and then again using dimensional analysis.

 # Projectile motion problem